Photo: Matthew Septimus

 Adam Pendleton (b.
-1984 Richmond, Virginia), a central figure in contemporary American painting, continuously redefines the medium as it relates to process and abstraction.
-Upending linear compositional logic, Pendleton’s paintings are created by a distilled layering of gesture, fragment, and form that mirrors the cacophony of contemporary experience.
-Each painting comes to life through its expressionistic flourishes, stark contrasts, and subtle uses of material, tone, and finish, as well as a precision reminiscent of minimal and conceptual art.
-Generative and poetic, his paintings create fluid and essential spaces for seeing, thinking, and feeling.
+1984 Richmond, Virginia), a central figure in contemporary American art, is known for paintings that have redefined the boundaries of abstraction.
+Upending linear compositional logic, Pendleton’s paintings are created through a distilled layering of gesture, fragment, and form.
+Each painting comes to life through expressionistic flourishes, stark contrasts, and subtle uses of material, tone, and finish, combined with a precision reminiscent of minimal and conceptual art.
+In 2008, he began to define his working method as Black Dada, a critical framework for exploring the relationship between Blackness, abstraction, and the historical avant-gardes—for which he is now widely recognized.

-Pendleton’s painting process begins on paper by exploring the full breadth of mark- making.
-He layers paint, spray paint, ink, and watercolor, while integrating fragmentary text and geometric forms through stenciling techniques.
-These works on paper are photographed and subsequently combined using a screen printing process.
-Blurring distinctions among painting, drawing, and photography, the resulting paintings are a tangible manifestation of his belief in painting as a powerful “visual and conceptual force.”
+Pendleton’s painting process begins on paper, where he explores the full breadth of mark-making.
+He layers paint, spray paint, ink, and watercolor, integrating fragmentary text and geometric forms, often using stenciling techniques.
+These works on paper are photographed and then combined through a screen-printing process.
+Blurring distinctions between painting, drawing, and photography, the resulting paintings are a tangible manifestation of his belief in painting as a powerful “visual and conceptual force.”

-In 2024, he was honored with the Rosenthal Family Foundation Award for Painting from the American Academy of Arts and Letters.
-Recent solo and group exhibitions include Adam Pendleton: Love, Queen, at the Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC (2025–2027); Imagining Black Diasporas: 21st- Century Art and Poetics at the Los Angeles County Museum of Art (2024–2025); Adam Pendleton: Blackness, White, and Light, at mumok—Museum moderner Kunst Stiftung Ludwig Wien, Austria (2023–2024); Adam Pendleton: To Divide By, at the Mildred Lane Kemper Art Museum, St. Louis, MO (2023–2024); Whitney Biennial 2022: Quiet as It’s Kept, at the Whitney Museum of American Art, New York, NY (2022); Adam Pendleton: These Things We’ve Done Together, at the Montreal Museum of Fine Arts, Canada (2022); and Adam Pendleton: Who Is Queen?, at the Museum of Modern Art, New York, NY (2021–2022).
+In 2024, Pendleton was honored with the Rosenthal Family Foundation Award for Painting from the American Academy of Arts and Letters.
+Recent solo and group exhibitions include Adam Pendleton: Love, Queen, Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC (2025–2027); Sweeter than Honey: A Panorama of Written Art, Pinakothek der Moderne, Munich (2025–2026); Imagining Black Diasporas: 21st-Century Art and Poetics, Los Angeles County Museum of Art (2024–2025); Adam Pendleton: Blackness, White, and Light, mumok—Museum moderner Kunst Stiftung Ludwig Wien, Vienna (2023–2024); Adam Pendleton: To Divide By, Mildred Lane Kemper Art Museum, St. Louis, MO (2023–2024); Whitney Biennial 2022: Quiet as It’s Kept, Whitney Museum of American Art, New York, NY (2022); Adam Pendleton: These Things We’ve Done Together, Montreal Museum of Fine Arts (2022); and Adam Pendleton: Who Is Queen?, Museum of Modern Art, New York, NY (2021–2022).

-Pendleton’s work is part of numerous public collections, including those of the Museum of Modern Art, New York; the Solomon R. Guggenheim Museum, New York; the Whitney Museum of American Art, New York; the Studio Museum in Harlem, New York; the Carnegie Museum of Art, Pittsburgh; the Museum of Contemporary Art Chicago; the Los Angeles County Museum of Art; the Museum of Contemporary Art San Diego; the Virginia Museum of Fine Arts, Richmond; the Montreal Museum of Fine Arts; the National Gallery of Canada, Ontario; and the Tate Modern, London.
+Pendleton’s work is held in numerous public collections, including The Museum of Modern Art, New York; the Solomon R. Guggenheim Museum, New York; the Whitney Museum of American Art, New York; the Studio Museum in Harlem, New York; the Carnegie Museum of Art, Pittsburgh; the Museum of Contemporary Art Chicago; the Los Angeles County Museum of Art; the Museum of Contemporary Art San Diego; the Virginia Museum of Fine Arts, Richmond; the Montreal Museum of Fine Arts; the National Gallery of Canada, Ottawa; Tate, London; and the Pinakothek der Moderne, Munich.

 Adam Pendleton